Description

 Throughout the year, students will:

-- Work with maps and timelines through a year-long project
+- Work with maps and timelines in a year-long project

-- Explore how a culture’s beliefs influence its people and historical events
+- Explore how belief systems shape societies and historical events

-- Participate in games and interactive activities that reinforce course content
+- Participate in interactive activities and review games

-The literature spans many time periods, helping students see how God is at work across history and geography.
+The literature spans multiple time periods, helping students see how God is at work across centuries and continents.

 What This Class Is Not

-The course does include a meaningful amount of reading.
-Students and parents should be prepared to commit to completing the assigned books.
-If a student has reading challenges, it is perfectly acceptable for a parent to read aloud, as long as the reading is completed.
+The course includes a meaningful amount of reading.
+Students and parents should be prepared to complete assigned books.
+If a student has reading challenges, it is perfectly acceptable for a parent to read aloud, as long as the material is completed.

 Teacher Background